Vaei/PushPawn/README.md

 This Pawn is the ability Instigator.
 Due to the inversion, this term was avoided because it could cause confusion.

-This Pawn searches for anyone who should push them, effectively a psuedo collision detection, and then "Instigates" by handing the colliding Pawn the ability that is used to push them back.
+This Pawn searches for anyone who should push them (Pusher), effectively a psuedo collision detection, the Pusher then hands us their ability that is used to push us back.

 This means that if a massive world boss needs to push a player back, they can push a player back in their own distinct way especially factoring their unique collision properties, instead of a single universal method for pushing back.